Skip to main content

 • Totals only work if your measures (in Y-axes) are broken down by Legend;

-• Totals are calculated per measures.
+• Totals are calculated per measure.

-• Group small values into "Others": this is useful when you have too many groups.
-It will only show the most prominent ones, and gather groups with small values into the "Others" category.
+• Group small values into "Others": This is useful when you have too many groups.
+It will only show the most prominent ones and gather groups with small values into the "Others" category.
 You can specify the number of original groups to be displayed.

 • Show rows with no data: Read more about this option here.